Joeccp/verySimplePoint/README.md

 ## Why NOT this module?

-Because the X and Y Coordinate can only be integers (+ve/0/-ve).
+Because the X and Y Coordinate can only be integers (+ve/0/-ve), sorry.
-No float, then no floating point trouble(ﾟ∀ﾟ).
+No float, then no floating point trouble! (ﾟ∀ﾟ)